kkacquah/jekyll-now/_posts/2018-6-2-AI-Derivatives-Compressor.md

 title: My First Post Derivatives Portfolio Compression With Deep Learning (Part One)

 ---

-![Compression Example](https://raw.githubusercontent.com/kkacquah/kkacquah.github.io/master/images/AI-Derivatives-Compressor/compression.png)

 For my first post, I'd like to focus on a very interesting intersection between financial economics and computer science I have been working on for the past semester while working on undergraduate research.
 This particular juncture is derivatives portfolio compression, a particularily important activity for financial firms looking to decrease their notional liabilities (due to [recent regulatory obligations](https://www.emissions-euets.com/risk-mitigation-techniques-emir/portfolio-compression-emir), a decrease in liabilities results in an increase in the flexibility institutions have to invest in capital.)

+Portfolio compression is mechanism completed after a set of trades, which reduces counterparty risk (gross exposures between financial institutions) and maintains market risk (net exposures).
+Below is a stylized example of portfolio on a market consisting of four financial institutions:

+![Compression Example](https://raw.githubusercontent.com/kkacquah/kkacquah.github.io/master/images/AI-Derivatives-Compressor/compression.png)

-For my UROP project for the spring 2018 semester, I have created an Open AI Gym environment in an attempt to open the door for open source the problem of using reinforcement learning to build an automatic agent that finds the optimal policy for compressing a set of derivatives contracts between groups of banks.
+My research this past semester has consisted creating an Open AI Gym environment that models this problem for the training of a reinforcement learning agent.
+The goal of this agent would be to derive an ofor compressing a set of derivatives contracts between groups of banks.
 Given the recent resurgence of financial regulation incentivizing actors within the financial sector to minimize their excess derivative contract notional, devising an artificial intellegence system to automatically minimize this excess over time is certainly a worthwhile endevour.

 ## Problem Statement

-Perhaps I should define the problem I intend to solve, before providing information about the artificial intelligence mechanisms I used to achieve a solution.
-In this notebook, I attempt to build an OpenAI Gym (a standard format for testing and evaluating reinforcement agents' attempts at various problems) that can be used to test a reinforcement learning agent which aims to solve the following problem:
+Perhaps I should more concretely define the problem I intend to solve, before diving deeper into the OpenAI Gym I designed to acheive a solution.

 First, we must define the following notation, a derivatives market can be modelled as consistenting the following elements: